relaernu/etl_project/README.md

     3) "/unzip" after downloading the data, unzip them to get the csv/tsv file
     4) "/loaddata?src=<imdb|kaggle>" or "/loaddata" after unzipping the file, clean them up, load them into postgresql

-7. For SQL folder, there are some transformation for the datas:
+7. For SQL folder, there are some query and transformation of the datas
-    1)
-    2)